lissine0/Monal-wiki/Introduction-to-Monal-Logging.md

 ### Receive the UDP log on a computer

-If you are interested to review files directly from a work environment meaning e.g. your personal computer and see the log flowing in real-time in the shell you can do the following:
+If you are interested to receive log messages directly from a work environment meaning e.g. your personal computer and see the log flowing in in real-time in your shell you can do the following:

-For a **Linux operating system (Ubuntu)**:
+For a **Linux operating system (Debian/Ubuntu)**:

 **1.** Install python to your system (here from Python 3):